filik19/Worst-Bowling-Game/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability create an issue in the repository
+To report a vulnerability, click "Security and quality" and "Report a vulnerability".